System Design Space

 Knowledge graphSettings

-Head First Software Architecture (Head First.
-Software architecture)
+Head First Software Architecture (short summary)

 easy

 For working teams, that frame becomes a clean route through the discussion: from requirements to quality goals, then to key decisions, component boundaries, and style selection.
-It prevents the conversation from jumping straight to tools and fashionable patterns.
+It keeps the conversation from jumping straight to tools and fashionable patterns.

 Practical value of this chapter